aspose-html/aspose-html-reference-tutorials/html/english/java/conversion-epub-to-xps/convert-epub-to-xps/_index.md

 ### Step 3: Specify the Output File Path

-Decide where you want to save the converted XPS file.
-Provide the file path like this:
+Decide where the converted XPS file will be saved.
+Change the filename or directory as required.

 ```java
 String outputFile = "EPUBtoXPS_Output.xps";